StuartIanNaylor/log2zram/README.md

 ```

 #### refresh time:
 By default Log2Zram checks available log space every hour.
-It them makes a comparison of the percentage set via Prune_Level and only writes out old logs to disk when triggered and then removes the collected old logs from zram space.
+It them makes a comparison of the available space percentage against Prune_Level and only writes out old logs to disk when triggered (if lower) and then removes the collected old logs from zram space.

 ### It is working?
 You can now check the mount folder in ram with (You will see lines with log2ram if working)